guy-david/cpl/README.md

             output(A * B);
             break;
         case 3:
-            /* B is a float so the immediate 0 is implicitly cast to a float */ if (B == 0)
+            /* B is a float so the immediate 0 is
+             * implicitly casted to a float
+             */
+            if (B == 0)
                 output(2);
             else